 The hoard contains mainly military items, including sword pommel caps.
 The pommel cap is the tip of the hilt of a sword that anchors the hilt fittings to the sword blade.
 Single pommel caps from this period are incredibly rare archaeological finds, and to find this many together is unprecedented.

-The closest parallel archaeological find to the Staffordshire Hoard are the artefacts from Sutton Hoo in Suffolk.
+The closest parallel archaeological find to the Staffordshire Hoard is the artefacts from Sutton Hoo in Suffolk.
 The great burial of a prince or king, the site was discovered in 1939.
 A large mound was found to contain a 90-foot-long wooden ship complete with a central burial chamber.
 This chamber was once furnished with textiles and contained the dead man’s possessions, including magnificent gold and garnet weapon fittings and a striking paneled helmet.

 The famous Saxon poem Beowulf contains lines that experts believe may describe circumstances similar to the burial of the hoard: ‘One warrior stripped the other, looted Ongentheow’s iron mail-coat, his hard sword-hilt, his helmet too, and carried graith to King Hygelac; he accepted the prize, promised fairly that reward would come, and kept his word.
 They let the ground keep that ancestral treasure, gold under gravel, gone to earth, as useless to men now as it ever was.’

 It is possible that the red garnets in the hoard came from as far away as India or even Sri Lanka.
-Scientific analysis is being carried out to discover more.
+Scientific analysis has been carried out to discover more.

-There are hundreds of pieces of silver foil in the hoard, which are thought to come from one or more helmets.
+There are hundreds of pieces of silver foil in the hoard, some of which are thought to come from a helmet.

 A biblical inscription from an item in the hoard is written in Latin and is misspelled in two places, and reads ‘Rise up, O Lord, and may they enemies be dispersed and those who hate thee be driven from thy face.’